-My Goodness, the controversy of collected a Deposit sometimes seems to be a deal breaker when it comes down to choosing one Contractor vs. another.
+My Goodness, the controversy of collected a Deposit sometimes seems to be a deal-breaker when it comes down to choosing one Contractor vs. another.
 There are all kinds of good reasons to be careful with this and all kinds of other reasons Contractors should be aware of their importance.

 Contractors not registered with the Secretary of State or the BBB.
 Contractors who are not members of any kind of Professional Organization such as the PDCA (Painter Decorators Contractors of America) or do not have a Website or presence on the Internet.
 Be especially careful of Contractors who do not have Liability and most important Verifiable Workers Compensation Insurance Policies.
 They should have references to share with you.
-These type of “Owner Operator” type of Contractors are more like “2 guys and a Pick Up Truck” type of outfits.
-These type of Painting Contractors present a element of Risk to you to start with and giving them Money up front just adds to that.
-By the way, most consumer advocates who have issue with deposits are really trying to protect you from these types of groups.
+These types of “Owner Operator” types of Contractors are more like “2 guys and a Pick Up Truck” type of outfits.
+These types of Painting Contractors present an element of Risk to you to start with and giving them money upfront just adds to that.
+By the way, most consumer advocates who have an issue with deposits are really trying to protect you from these types of groups.

 Many times in the Painting Industry, there is some measure of a waiting period as these processes are implemented and your crew ultimately shows up to do your Project.
 Some consumers will not honor the signature on a proposal and cancel an agreed Contract as they had nothing vested in it.
 Really it comes down to common business sense.
 Anything that is all good for one party and all bad for the other is just not a good or sensible way to run an enterprise.
 By the way, no Viable Contractor can make it on just a Deposit.
 They have to work hard and earn the rest of the Proposal in order to survive.
 They will want to make you happy to get the balance that is owed.